brakmic/Keycloak_Templating_Environment/README.md

 ![maildev_ui](images/maildev_ui.png)

+* Select `test-realm` and change its Email settings as well.

 * Now go to web app and logon as user you setup previously.
 > Depending on web app variant this can either be https://localhost:4200 or http://localhost:8080